JanusHCP/policies/ids_policy.md

 ## Intrusion Detection Policy

-* BloomAPI firewalls monitor all incoming traffic to detect potential denial of service attacks.
+* Janus Healthcare Partners firewalls monitor all incoming traffic to detect potential denial of service attacks.
 Suspected attack sources are blocked automatically.
 Additionally, our hosting provider actively monitors its network to detect denial of services attacks.
 * All new firewall rules and configuration changes are tested before being pushed into production.
 All firewall and router rules are reviewed bi-annually by the engineering team.
-* BloomAPI utilizes redundant firewall on network perimeters.
+* Janus Healthcare Partners utilizes redundant firewall on network perimeters.
-* Static IP addresses are used for BloomAPI servers.
+* Static IP addresses are used for Janus Healthcare Partners servers.